 3. The Rapids of Hell’s Canyon, Idaho

 Looking for whitewater that’s not packed with rafts?
-Rapids that range from roller-coaster to dead-calm?
+Rapids that range from roller-coaster to relaxation?
 Fishing that runs from trout to sturgeon?
-Head to Hell’s Canyon, the deepest in the U.S. – and run the Snake River for 80 miles into Lewiston, Idaho.
+Head to Hell’s Canyon, the deepest in the U.S. – and run the Snake River for 34 miles into Lewiston, Idaho.
 America’s Rafting Company makes 3-, 4-, and 5-day trips on the route that include kayaks, gourmet meals, comfy overnight camps and the chance to see bald eagles, bears, mountain goats, otter and other wildlife.
 This run of the Snake passes no roads so it’ll just be you, your family, your guides, and your memory-making, whitewater expedition.
 Click here to read our ROAM Report: Rafting Heaven in Hell’s Canyon.

 4. The Red Sands of the Outback, Australia